EPCCed/eidf-docs/docs/services/s3/tutorial.md

 aws s3 ls help
 ```

-To download files you can construct a downloadable https link from an S3 link:
+For public S3 buckets, such as those provided for the data publishing serive,  you can construct a downloadable https link  to download files from an S3 link, e.g. taking:

 ```text
 s3://eidfXXX-my-dataset/mydatafile.csv
 ```

-by making the following transformation:
+and by making the following transformation:

 ```
 https://s3.eidf.ac.uk/eidfXXX-my-dataset/mydatafile.csv
 ```

-Alternatively you can use the aws client to download an entire data set:
+You can use your browser to download a particular file.
+Alternatively, you can use the aws client to download an entire data set:

 ```bash
 aws s3 cp --recursive s3://eidf158-walkingtraveltimemaps/ ./walkingtraveltimemaps \